 Whether you want to build more effective communication or get the qualifications you need to practise as a counsellor or coach, we will ensure you are ready to make a difference from the moment you graduate.

-We offer a range of qualifications from diplomas to masters, or start with a single module and see where it takes you.
+We offer a range of qualifications from diplomas to masters, or start with a single subject and see where it takes you.

 Kick start your career

 In some of our courses we offer the chance to practise what you have learnt with our Student Placements, which are unpaid work placements in organisations related to your study.
 These placements allow you to practise your skills in a work environment, meet professionals working in the industry and build valuable experience to add to your resume – before you graduate.